fastruby/blog/_posts/2020-04-13-deprecation-warnings-rails-guide.markdown

 There are a few different ways to find deprecation warnings in your application.

-If you have good test coverage, you can run the whole test suite and look at the logs that were genarated.
+If you have good test coverage, you can run the whole test suite and look at the logs that were generated.
 If you are using a CI service (like [CircleCI](https://circleci.com/) or [Travis CI](https://travis-ci.org/)) you can easily see the logs once the build finished running.
 Otherwise, if you run the tests locally, you can look at the output on the console or in the `log/test.log` file.

-All deprecation warnings start with `DEPRECATION WARNING:`, so you can search for that in the logs.
+In Rails, all deprecation warnings start with `DEPRECATION WARNING:`, so you can search for that string in your logs.

 When it comes to production, the easier way to collect deprecation warnings is by using a monitoring tool (like [Honeybadger](https://www.honeybadger.io/) or [Airbrake](https://airbrake.io/)).

-In order to send the deprecation warnings to one of these tools, you would have to do something like this:
+This is not standard behavior, but it is quite useful.
+In order to send deprecation warnings to one of these tools, you would have to do something like this:

 ```ruby
 # config/environments/production.rb